22 Recursion and fixed points

 #> [1] 720

-Recall() looks up the function on the call stack using sys.function(), so it works even when the function has no name.
+It looks up the function on the call stack using sys.function(), so it works even inside an anonymous function.
 In practice, named functions are clearer, but Recall() occasionally appears in one-off recursive helpers passed to higher-order functions.

 Exercises